Our Vision and Values+

 Recommendation: Target to be modified

-Objective 3: To develop clear curriculum pathways and a holistic progress tracking system that enables leaders to closely monitor the progress of all vulnerable groups based upon ambitious pupil targets that reflect the impact of pupils’ SEND and Adverse Childhood Experiences.
+Objective 3: To develop clear curriculum pathways and a holistic progress tracking system that enables leaders to ensure equality of progress of all vulnerable groups based upon ambitious pupil targets that reflect the impact of pupils’ SEND and Adverse Childhood Experiences